UniversalAlgebra/universalalgebra.org/docs/flrp/deep.md

 1.  **The Translation Problem**.
 This is the most critical research direction.
-    Methodologies need to be developed to rigorously translate TCT-derived properties of the algebra $A_G$ = ⟨G/H, ϕ(G)⟩ (such as omitting specific TCT types, satisfying certain Malt'sev conditions, or having specific local congruence geometries) into well-defined group-theoretic properties of G. This involves understanding how the structure of the G-set G/H and its TCT characteristics reflect back onto the intrinsic structure of G.
+    Methodologies need to be developed to rigorously translate TCT-derived properties of the algebra $A_G = ⟨G/H, ϕ(G)⟩$ (such as omitting specific TCT types, satisfying certain Malt'sev conditions, or having specific local congruence geometries) into well-defined group-theoretic properties of $G$.
+This involves understanding how the structure of the $G$-set $G/H$ and its TCT characteristics reflect back onto the intrinsic structure of $G$.

     +  **Question**.
 If $V(A_G)$ is a Taylor variety (omits type 1), what does this imply about the normal subgroup structure, solvability, or permutational properties